-Where required, vehicle and pedestrian crossings shall be constructed in accordance with the TA standard details (refer to Drawing B5-21 and 3.3.11.1 - Tactile pavers shall be required at pedestrian kerb crossings in accordance with RTS 14 - Guidelines for facilities for blind and vision impaired pedestrians".
+Where required, vehicle and pedestrian crossings shall be constructed in accordance with the TA standard details (refer to Drawing B5-18, B5-19.
+And B5-24 and 3.3.11.1 - Tactile pavers shall be required at pedestrian kerb crossings in accordance with RTS 14 - Guidelines for facilities for blind and vision impaired pedestrians.
 A flat footpath is regarded as having a 1 in 12 slope or less).

 All tactile pavers shall have AS/NZS 4586:2004 Class V slip resistance.
-Tactile pavers shall be either Yellow UV Stabilised Thermoplastic Polyurethane Studs, 316 Marine Grade Stainless Steel Studs or Yellow ceramic tiles.
-Peel and stick tactile pavers shall not be used.
+Tactile pavers shall be either Yellow UV Stabilised Thermoplastic Polyurethane Studs, 316 Marine Grade Stainless Steel Studs or Yellow ceramic tiles or tactile tiles as specified in Council's Approved Materials List.
+Where tactile tiles are used, an appropriate adhesive shall be used and agreed to by Council.